missionpinball/mpf-demo-platform/README.md

 ==========================

 This is an example for an external platform in MPF 0.51+.
-Platforms can hook into MPF similar to plugins.
+Platforms can hook into MPF similar to plugins via python entry\_points.
+See setup.py for details.

+You can install this platform using:

+  pip3 install -e .

+After that you can use it as "demo\_platform" in your hardware section.

 Support
 -------